35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 Ingredients: cabbage, dried shrimp, olive oil, salt.

 Here is another low carb recipe that could not be easier!
-Dried shrimp has long been a staple ingredient in Asian cookery and, in this dish, they add a special crunch and flavour to the cabbage side.
+Dried shrimp has long been a staple ingredient in Asian cookery and, in this dish, they add a special crunch and flavor to the cabbage side.
 They can also be used in soups to give the desired umami taste.
 The dried shrimp is also a great source of vitamin B12 and Selenium, so has health benefits too.

 Paleo Cabbage Rolls